What compensation is

 You need to let us know about your compensation

 You can still apply to the NDIS if you get compensation.
-You can also be an NDIS participant and still claim compensation if you’ve been injured.
+You can also be an NDIS participant and still claim compensation if you’re injured.

 It’s your responsibility to let us know if you’ve received compensation or are in the process of making a compensation claim.

-If you’ve received compensation or are making a compensation claim, you can tell us by:
+To tell us if you’ve received compensation or are making a compensation claim:

-We may also need your consent to collect and share your information with third parties.
-We will ask for this consent if it is needed.
+We might need your consent to collect and share your information with third parties.
+We’ll ask for this consent if we need it.

 When recovering costs of previous NDIS supports